DandinPower/112-1-PP-Final/readme.md

     bash all_benchmark.sh
     ```

 for each benchmark, you can change the parameters in the script file.
 You can see the parameters description in the script file.

+**Note**: you must set the threads number fit into your CPU core number, also you need to care about the core has same performance or not.
+For example, in intel CPU, the performance core will faster than the efficiency core.

 ## Notes